Mauduit-O/formulaire-Mailjet/README.md

 # Test For Dimo

-This project uses composer and mailjet.
+This project uses composer and mailjet (the file doesn't contain the key).

 Time spent on the project: 48h